albebaubles/EmbellishForXcode/README.md

 ### Format Swift
-This is a direct copy from https://github.com/Jintin/Swimat
+This is a direct copy from [https://github.com/Jintin/Swimat](https://github.com/Jintin/Swimat) - you don't mess with perfection!

+### UP NEXT
+Need to add support to delete text and/or replace from the selected number of lines.

 ## License

-The module is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).